 Four people died and five others were injured when a duplex on the Pine Ridge Reservation in South Dakota exploded on Thursday.
 The tenants smelled propane gas and were searching for a leak just before the explosion.

 A fatal head-on collision in Winona County between two semi trucks killed both drivers.
-A Kenworth semi traveling eastbound on I-90 collided head-on with a Freightliner, causing the wrongful death of Abdulhafiz Hussein, a 37-year-old man from Roseville, Minnesota.
+A Kenworth semi traveling eastbound on I-90 collided head-on with a Freightliner, killing the driver.

 Three people died in a Monday night fire at an apartment complex in Hillsborough Township.
 The fire, which began just after 10 p.m., is believed to have started in a bedroom in one of the second-floor units.